Rap has won. Okay. But what did it lose along the way?

 Rap in algorithm mode?

-“Facing an industry that encourages artists to tailor their music according to the productivity logic of streaming platforms…”
+“Faced with an industry encouraging artists to calibrate their music according to the productivity logic of streaming platforms…”

 Translation?
 We make music for the algorithm, not for the real ones.

-TikTok-friendly choruses, 1min30 tracks, massive streams but no soul?
+TikTok-friendly choruses, 1:30-minute tracks, massive streams but no soul?
 Not always.
 But the danger is there.

-And that’s where Mehdi is clever.
-He tells you that the real politics of rap isn’t just the lyrics.
-It’s the way it keeps twisting the rules, hacking the system, staying unpredictable.
+And that’s where Mehdi is smart.
+He tells you the real politics of rap isn’t just the lyrics.
+It’s how it keeps twisting the rules, hacking the system, staying unpredictable.

-Boom bap, trap, drill… No matter, as long as it hits
+Boom bap, trap, drill… Whatever, as long as it hits

-The book covers all the musical mutations of rap: the energy of trap, the return of boom bap, the emergence of new flows, the spatial productions, the clashing styles.
+The book covers all the musical mutations of rap: the energy of trap, the return of boom bap, the emergence of new flows, spatial productions, clashing styles.

 Rap moves, and this movement is its greatest strength.

 Streetwear in all this?
-We’re right in the middle of it!
+We’re right in it!

-What Mehdi says about rap, we could say about streetwear.
+What Mehdi says about rap could be said about streetwear.

 Once frowned upon, today ultra bankable.